onnela-lab/beiwedata/README.md

 ## Power State
 Power logs have two columns: `time` and `event`.
 Note that `time` here is the equivalent of `timestamp` elsewhere.
 Power state events are things like `screen on`, `screen off`, `power connected` and `power disconnected`.

+The following data points are introduced in Beiwe version 10.
+Note: the strings are intentionally over-explicit because Android only provides a notification that state has changed, and the app then has to check the current state.
+These operation non-atomic, and so the check has a tiny potential to be out of date.

+1) Doze:
+Doze is a new power state (technically a sleep state) added in Android 6.
+You can view some [useful documentation here](https://developer.android.com/training/monitoring-device-state/doze-standby.html#understand_doze).
+Summary: the Doze state is entered only if a device is unplugged, the screen is off, and the accelerometer indicates no or minimal device motion.
+It leaves this state _periodically_ to run scheduled tasks (a "maintenance window"), but does so with increasing-in-length sleep periods.
+The device also wakes up if any of the previously mentioned requirements are interrupted, or if the operating system identifies a "significant location change." _All scheduled data recording sessions and survey notifications are delayed until the device wakes up or enters a maintenance window.

+`Device Idle (Doze) state change signal received; device in idle state.` `Device Idle (Doze) state change signal received; device not in idle state.`

+2) "Power Save State"
+This was introduced in Android 5, the extent of documentation is "When in this mode, applications should reduce their functionality in order to conserve battery as much as possible."
+Apparently actually doing something, like ... reducing GPS frequency?, is up to the manufacturer, but may become one of those things that Android enforces globally in the future.
+It is not well defined when precisely this mode is entered, it is not well defined what this mode actually does, and currently (Android 6) we do not believe it has a determinable effect on Beiwe Android data collection.

+`Power Save Mode state change signal received; device in power save state.` `Power Save Mode change signal received; device not in power save state.`

 ## Survey Answers
 Variable depending on the survey. (note that this file also contains the text of any questions)